After deadly failures of GPS monitoring, Louisiana is setting tighter rules, tougher oversight

 Records subpoenaed from the company that issued Rayburn's device, Adapts Electronic Monitoring, showed that Rayburn – who ultimately turned the gun on himself – had violated his restraining order numerous times.
 There were also several instances when his monitor appeared to go off the grid, including on the day of the shooting, when he wrapped the device in duct tape to kill the signal and hid in a shed in his estranged wife's backyard for hours with a backpack filled with knives, zip ties and chloroform.

 West Feliciana District Attorney Sam D'Aquilla said Adapts Electronic Monitoring never notified the parish about any of the violations.
-Months later, a grand jury indicted the company's owner, Van Hopkins, on negligent homicide in one of the state's first cases to bring criminal charges against an electronic monitoring company for an oversight failure.
+Months later, a grand jury indicted the company's owner, Van Hopkins, on negligent homicide in one of the state's first cases to bring criminal charges against an electronic monitoring company for an failing to keep tabs on someone.

+This past January, a man who was ordered to undergo GPS tracking through a phone app successfully evaded police for more than a week after he shot a woman in front of her 11-year-old son in New Orleans.

+Also in January, a man violated a protective order, stalking his ex-partner's house for days before eventually setting it on fire.
+Records showed that a court-ordered GPS ankle monitor recorded his every step, and the New Orleans based monitoring company that issued the device said authorities were alerted to the violations.
+But still, nothing was done.

-Over the last four months alone, Moore said that he's filed over 30 subpoenas requesting ankle monitor information for people who have been re-arrested for serious alleged offenses while out on bond.
+Over the last four months alone, Moore said that he's filed more than 30 subpoenas requesting ankle monitor information for people who have been re-arrested for serious alleged offenses while out on bond.